Best Practices For Staying Safe in The Crypto Industry: Lessons From Notable Hacks.

 The Evolving Threat of Social Engineering

 Phishing is the most prevalent form of social engineering.
-Attackers create fake websites, emails, or direct messages that mimic legitimate platforms to trick users into entering their private keys, seed phrases, or approving malicious transactions.
+Attackers create fake websites, emails, or messages that mimic legitimate platforms to trick users into entering their private keys, seed phrases, or approving malicious transactions.
 As seen in the Ronin Network hack, these schemes can be highly sophisticated, involving fake job offers and elaborate impersonations.

 Protecting your digital assets requires a proactive approach to security.
 Follow these essential practices to minimize your risk.